dodiggitydag/D365FO-Prepare-D365DevelopmentMachine/README.md

 ## Contributions are Encouraged
 If you notice a tool or configuration that could be automated there are two ways to contribute.

-A) Fork this repository, commit the necessary changes to your forked repository, then issue a pull request.
+A. Fork this repository, commit the necessary changes to your forked repository, then issue a pull request.
 This will notify me to review the changes, test them, and incorporate them into the main script.

-B) Comment on the blog post at Calafell.me.
+B. Comment on the blog post at Calafell.me.
+I will evaluate the suggestion and incorporate into the script.